-- · People outside the funded groups can pay for the vaccine. - The cost of the full 3 doses will vary but is approximately \$500. - Your Family Doctor or Primary Health Care Nurse will be able to give you more information on the cost of the vaccine.
+People outside the funded groups can pay for the vaccine.
+The cost of each dose is approximately \$180.00 and there is usually an appointment cost on top of this.
+This means the cost will be around \$650.00 for the full three doses.

+Your Family Doctor, Nurse Practitioner or Primary Health Care Nurse will be able to give you more information on the cost of the vaccine.

-Why are males now included in the vaccination programme?
+Why are both males and females included in the vaccination programme?

-Research shows that HPV infection is shared during sexual activity and males are at risk of HPV anal, penile and throat cancers.
+Research shows that HPV infection is shared during sexual activity and males are at risk of anal, penile and throat cancers caused by HPV.
+Therefore, it is beneficial for everyone to receive these vaccinations.